MAS3802 : Quantum Mechanics

 Assessment Rationale And Relationship

 A substantial formal unseen examination is appropriate for the assessment of the material in this module.
-The written exercises are expected to consist of two assignments of equal weight: the exact nature of assessment will be explained at the start of the module.
-The coursework assignments and the mini-project allow the students to develop their problem solving techniques, to practise the methods learnt in the module, to assess their progress and to receive feedback; these are thus formative as well as summative assessments.
+The problem solving exercises are expected to consist of five assignments of equal weight: the exact nature of assessment will be explained at the start of the module.
+The coursework assignments allow the students to develop their problem solving techniques, to practise the methods learnt in the module, to assess their progress and to receive feedback; these assessments have a secondary formative purpose as well as their primary summative purpose.